AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 #### Show top nodes before an existing node

-You can select a node and show the top dimension items that come before it in the journey.
+You can select a node and show the top dimension items that come immediately before it in the journey.
 You can add the top 3 dimension items to Journey canvas as separate nodes, or you can view all top dimension items in a freeform table.

 1. Right-click the node where you want to show the top dimension items that come before it in the journey.